miguelinux314/experiment-notebook/doc/source/analyzing_data.rst

     The target columns are selected with the **target_columns** parameter, which must be a list of column names present in the dataframe being analyzed.

+The following render modes are available for the ScalarNumericAnalyzer (they are all rendered by default):

+.. program-output:: python -c 'import enb; print("- " + "\n- ".join(enb.aanalysis.ScalarNumericAnalyzer.valid_render_modes))' | tail -n+4
+    :shell:

-This renders a basic plot with information about the distribution, the average, and the standard deviation of the samples, as shown in the next figure.
+The `histogram` mode  renders a basic plot with information about the distribution, the average, and the standard deviation of the samples, as shown in the next figure.
 The returned `analysis_df` dataframe contains the exact values for the mean, standard deviations, etc., for each target column.

 .. figure:: _static/analysis_gallery/ScalarNumericAnalyzer_sepal_width_groupby-None_histogram.png
     :width: 100%

+The `hbar` mode is most useful when grouping -- examples are provided below.

 Two numeric columns
 -------------------